 Meanwhile, Hito told me she'd found a company that was training AI to recognize the sound of breaking windows, and she wanted to try to make these sounds make them audible.

-I moved on to glass tests with SampleRNN, and had good results surprisingly quickly.
-I tuned the input very slightly, using recordings of breaking glass from a sound effects library (I forget which).
-I had just 2-3 minutes strung together.
-I would do a training pass and listen to the results, then I would edit the input to remove parts that sounded related to things I didn't like, and then retrained.
+This section describes the result of my breaking glass tests with SampleRNN.
+Indeed I got good results surprisingly quickly.
+Rather than break any windows myself, I relied on recordings of breaking glass from a sound effects library (now lost, alas).
+For a dataset, I had just 2-3 minutes of breaking glass sounds strung together.
+I would do a training pass and listen to the results, then I would edit the input to remove parts that sounded related to things I didn't like (usually parts where the sound was overly loud and noisy), and then retrained.

 These samples are the same network, with different amounts of training.
 Be warned, the under-trained results can be noisy.